 Thank you all very much for your patience while I’ve been ill.
 It turns out that your patience is quite fitting, because today our March of Kindness assignment will involve determining the subtle difference between patience and tolerance.

 Today’s act in our March of Kindness will be to actually seek out people or ideas that we traditionally have no tolerance for.
-Maybe all we do is comment on a politician we see in the media, or maybe we’re aggressive with street people, or a we’re a contrarian on social media, or maybe some stranger’s just asking you for directions and you don’t want to be disturbed; the idea is that the kindness you show today has no value to you personally –in fact, your expression of it may exact a small price.
+Maybe all we do is comment on a politician we see in the media, or maybe we’re aggressive with street people, or a we’re a contrarian on social media, or maybe some stranger’s just asking us for directions and we don’t want to be disturbed –however it happens, the idea is that the kindness we show today has no value to us personally –in fact, our expression of it may even exact a small price.

 As I stated previously, we don’t improve the world unless we convert some darkness into light, so today’s act is particularly important.
-All you have to do is find one example of where you would offer negativity –a comment, a judgment, a challenge, a rebuke– and instead offer tolerance.
+All we have to do is find one example of where we could offer negativity –a comment, a judgment, a challenge, a rebuke– and instead offer tolerance.
+It’s that easy.